-Joh 3:17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.

-Joh 3:18 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
+9.10.1 Whosoever believeth in him will not perish, but have eternal life.
+For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
+He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.